Lcrs123/UNSC_Sanctions_Checker/README.md

 # Simple UNSC Sanctions checker with a GUI and fuzzy matching.

-Simple GUI for checking names against the UNSC Sanctions List.
+Simple GUI for checking names against the UNSC Sanctions List and generating reports.

 Uses fuzzy matching score for hits.
 For single name matches, we recommend using 90 Score.

 Loads sanctions list in xml format.
 You can supply your own list or download it from the UNSC website from within the program.

+Comes with a list, but you should probably download the newest version the first time you run the program.

-# Usage
+# Installation and Usage

+To install the package:

+`pip install UNSC_Sanctions_Checker`

+This package uses pdfkit to create pdf reports.
+You need to download wkhtmltopdf from https://wkhtmltopdf.org/downloads.html and extract the files (specifically wkhtmltopdf.exe) to your working directory so pdfkit can function properly.
+Without wkhtmltopdf, reports will be generated in html format.

-You can run the script directly through the terminal:
+You can run the script from the terminal:

 `python UNSC_Sanctions_Checker.py`